AndreasHolt/cuSMC/README.md

     - Sampling delays
     - Updating component state and synchronizing with other components
 - Using shared memory for efficient component state management, sampling  and synchronization between threads
-- Maintaining an optimized global model structure in global memory with:
+- Maintaining an optimized model structure in global memory with:
     - Array-of-structs design for node, edge, guard, invariant and update data with cache-friendly access patterns
     - Contiguous memory layout for components at each network level
     - Read-only data caching through restrict and const qualifiers